-- Keeps abreast of new information and materials by reviewing clearinghouse information, newsletters, and periodicals.
+- Keeps abreast of new information and materials by reviewing clearinghouse information, newsletters, evidence-based practices, and periodicals.

 - Researches and designs educational materials as indicated by best practices and patients’ needs to assist in developing and obtaining personal health goals.

-- Master’s degree in social work, human services, psychology, or sociology from an accredited college/university is required.
+- Master’s degree in social work, counseling, human services, or psychology from an accredited college/university is required.

 - Training in crisis intervention and case management preferred.